-I wrote a previous article about there not being such a thing as a bad HR/ Payroll system which I stand by.
-But there also isn’t such a thing as a perfect HR/ Payroll system.
-I have never come across a piece of HR or Payroll technology that is perfect.
-Yes, there are some that are have more advanced features than others (AI, Chatbots, Mobile Apps etc), there are some that are more aesthetically pleasing than others and there are some that simply perform better than others when carrying out day to day tasks.
+I wrote an article previously about there not being such a thing as a bad HR/ payroll system which I stand by.
+But there also isn’t such a thing as a perfect HR/ payroll system.
+I have never come across a piece of HR or payroll technology that is perfect.
+Yes, there are some that have more advanced features than others (AI, chatbots, mobile apps etc), there are some that are more aesthetically pleasing than others and there are some that simply perform better than others when carrying out day to day tasks.

 Having worked on a number of HR systems now, from Tier 1, large, global systems to Tier 2 systems aimed at the mid – smaller organisations.
 Never have I come across a system that doesn’t have any faults or have anything that I wouldn’t change, whether that be that it looks old fashioned, or it takes too many clicks to authorise a simple task like an overtime record.

 Phase 3 recently held our week-long Festival of Knowledge in which we had a webinar about your annual HR/payroll system review.
 In this webinar, we asked the question, “Does your current system meet your business requirements?”
 We gave the attendees three options to choose from:

 13% of the attendees on this webinar chose the option ‘Yes, fully’ which is quite interesting.
 Of those 13% I would like to know if they thought their HR system was perfect.
 Whether it ticked absolutely every box that they defined out in their requirement gathering session before selecting the system.
 Whether they have had to change their processes to fit the system or even whether the service from the vendor was exemplary.